SENSAAS/sensaas/docs/index.rst

 How does SENSAAS work?
 ======================

-Considering two molecules named Source and Target as inputs, SENSAAS gives a transformation matrix as output, leading to the "best" 3D alignement of Source on Target.
+Considering two molecules named Source and Target as inputs, SENSAAS gives a transformation matrix as output, leading to the "best" 3D alignment of Source on Target.
 SENSAAS follows four major steps:

 - generation of a point cloud from the molecular surface of each input molecule;
 - coarse alignment of the two point clouds thanks to a geometry-aware global registration;
 - labelling of each point of the two clouds according to user-defined classes;
-- refinement of this alignement by applying a color and geometry-aware local registration.
+- refinement of this alignment by applying a color and geometry-aware local registration.
 At this step, a color is assigned to each point, in function of its label.

 .. image:: _static/overview_v2_transpa.png